jennfshr/vnc2hpc/README.md

 to a system on the turquoise network, just pass the front-end hostname to the script and it will detect the network, and setup the gateway hop appropriately.

-*Note: LANL HPC Systems round-robin aliases are permittable arguments.
+*NOTE: LANL HPC Systems round-robin aliases are permittable arguments.
 When used, a remote /etc/hosts lookup will be performed in order to construct a list of valid hosts, from which a random hostname will be selected.
 If the `--keep` option is supplied to the script, output will instruct which hostname was used, as a reconnect to that vncserver will require a specific hostname.*

 _____